jnapper7/acp-sdk/examples/marketing-campaign/README.md

 # Marketing Campaign Manager

-The Marketing Campaign Manager is a demonstration AI agent developed with LangGraph, designed to assist in composing and sendig emails for a marketing campaign.
+The Marketing Campaign Manager is a demonstration AI agent developed with LangGraph, designed to assist in composing and sending emails for a marketing campaign.

 It performs the following actions:
 * It gathers necessary caampaign details from the user through a chat.